Roy Keane: Aston Villa

 On 1 July 2014, Keane was confirmed as Aston Villa's new assistant manager, working alongside manager Paul Lambert.
 He combined this role with his assistant manager's role with the Republic of Ireland.
 On 28 November 2014, however, Keane quit his role as assistant manager at Aston Villa to concentrate on his assistant manager role with Ireland.

 Nottingham Forest

-In January 2019 he became assistant manager at Nottingham Forest, leaving the role in June 2019.
+In January 2019, Keane became assistant manager to Martin O'Neill at Nottingham Forest, leaving the role in June 2019.